AdguardTeam/ExtendedCss/README.md

 This pseudo-class allows to select an element by evaluating a XPath expression.
 > **Limited to work properly only at the end of selector.**

-The :xpath(...) pseudo is different than other classes.
+The :xpath(...) pseudo is different than other pseudo-classes.
 Whereas all other operators are used to filter down a resultset of elements, the :xpath(...) operator can be used both to create a new resultset or filter down an existing one.
 For this reason, subject selector is optional.
 For example, an :xpath(...) operator could be used to create a new resultset consisting of all ancestors elements of a subject element, something not otherwise possible with either plain CSS selectors or other procedural operators.

 #### `:xpath()` syntax